VasilGVasilev/simpleChat/NBs/NB.md

 ON DEVOPS 2h video

 DevOps seems to be about proper code review automatization, allocating hardware resources via /Linux -> VM/containers/ communication and deployment

+Containers contain apps/libs/bins within a container and makes those think that there are no other porcesses in utilizing the host OS and hardware.

+Virtual Machines contain apps/libs/bins but also a nested OS.
+Thus, it is deeper level focusing on allocation of hardware resources.